While you’re in the hospital having your baby

 Birth certificate and Social Security number

-After your baby is born, the hospital’s Medical Records department will:
+During your hospital stay, the Medical Records Department will:

 • Review and verify information with you

-• Send the completed birth registration information to the State of Arizona vital records department seven days after the birth
+• Send the completed birth registration information to the State of Arizona vital records department within seven days of birth

-If you choose to apply for a Social Security number, a card will be mailed to you within a few months by the Social Security Administration.
+If you choose to apply for a Social Security number, your baby’s card will be mailed to you within a few months by the Social Security Administration.

 Other to-do items for your hospital stay

-First Day Photo: You can capture that first precious day with professional newborn photography in the comfort of your room.
-Family members also can be part of the photo shoot.
+Capture your baby’s first precious day with professional newborn photography right in the comfort of your room.
+Family members can be part of the photo session, too.

-Gift Shop: Family members and friends can find flowers and unique gift items in the gift shop.
-All proceeds go to support HonorHealth patient care initiatives.
+Family members and friends can find flowers and unique gift items in the gift shop.
+All proceeds support HonorHealth patient care programs.